Laboratory Dominic Grün

 Quantitative single cell biology

 Substantial variability of mRNA levels across cells of the same type has been observed in any organism studied, ranging from bacteria and yeast to mammals.
 Gene expression variability can have diverse origins.
-Heterogeneity of cell states following extrinsic or intrinsic stimuli, e. g., due to cell cycle, metabolic fluctuations or differentiation events, can be one reason for cell-to-cell transcriptome differences.
+Heterogeneity of cell states following extrinsic or intrinsic stimuli, e. g., due to cell cycle, changes in the microenvironment or differentiation events, can be one reason for cell-to-cell transcriptome differences.
 Moreover, many genes are presumably transcribed in bursts rather than at a constant rate, leading to substantially different transcript numbers in individual cells, commonly addressed as gene expression noise.
 Gene expression variability causes fluctuations in protein levels, and can entail physiological differences between cells.

 In unicellular organisms, such as bacteria, yeast, and viruses, gene expression noise is utilized to increase heterogeneity of the population, permitting quick adjustment to fluctuating environments.
 In higher eukaryotes, the relevance and the regulation of gene expression noise are much less explored.
 Development of a multicellular organism requires robust execution of developmental transitions with spatial and temporal precision.
 Although the required cell differentiation events rely on coordinate execution of gene expression changes, mammalian genes have been found to exhibit strongly varying bursting kinetics.
 The magnitude of gene expression noise in mammalian cells is comparable to unicellular systems, i.e., mRNA levels frequently differ more than twofold between identical cells.
 However, the role of gene expression noise and its regulation during cellular differentiation on a genome-wide level are largely unexplored.